pygsti.models.explicitmodel

 apply depolarizing noise of strength

-to all SPAM opeations (state and POVM effects) in the model.
-(Multiplies the non-identity part of each assumed-Pauli-basis state preparation vector and measurement vector by(1.0-spam_noise)
+1-spam_noiseto all SPAM opeations (state and POVM effects) in the model.
+(Multiplies the non-identity part of each assumed-Pauli-basis state preparation vector and measurement vector by(1.0-spam_noise)).- max_op_noisefloat, optional

 specified instead of op_noise; apply a random depolarization with maximum strength